-Where The Crown was a soothing, nostalgic view of Britain’s unique greatness, new BBC drama SS-GB is a nightmare vision.
-Based on Len Deighton’s 1978 alt-history novel, it envisions a dystopian 1941 in which the Nazis won the Battle of Britain and invaded London with their swastika flags and spiky road barriers.
-Hitler’s head is on postage stamps and Buckingham Palace is in ruins.
+Where The Crown was a soothing, nostalgic view of Britain’s unique greatness, new BBC drama SS-GB – based on Len Deighton’s alternate-history novel – is set in a dystopian 1941 where the Nazis won the Battle of Britain.

-Scotland Yard’s finest hasn’t realised that his secretary and lover Sylvia, plus his old-school sergeant Harry Woods (Commander Mormont from the Night’s Watch on secondment) are working with the British Resistance.
+He’s a Humphrey Bogart-esque detective with a throaty growl (top tip – subtitles ON).
+Sadly Scotland Yard’s finest hasn’t realised that his secretary and lover Sylvia (Maeve Dermody), and his old-school sergeant Harry Woods (Commander Mormont from the Night’s Watch on secondment) are both working with the British Resistance.

 SS-GB is on BBC1, Sunday at 9pm.